bipulc/CloudOrchestration/README.md

 ####Installation

-1. Download script CloudOrchestrator.tar from [Github Page] (https://github.com/bipulc/CloudOrchestration/blob/master/CloudOrchestrator.tar).
+1. Download script CloudOrchestrator.tar from [release page] (https://github.com/bipulc/CloudOrchestration/releases/tag/0.1).
-2. Untar the file into a directory named CloudOrchestrator (or any other name you like).
-3. Install certificate file as per instruction from [cURL Documentation site] (https://curl.haxx.se/docs/caextract.html).
+2. Install certificate file as per instruction from [cURL Documentation site] (https://curl.haxx.se/docs/caextract.html).
 Its as easy as download the cacert.pem file and store in a directory ( e.g. I have stored the cacert.pem file in /Users/bipul/keys directory)

 ####Usage